Anudeepika1406/Netflix-data-analysis-/README.md

-Here is a structured overview of the Netflix Content Analysis Project based on the provided document.

-Project Overview
-This is a

-data analysis project focused on the Netflix content catalog (netflix1.csv).
+This is a data analysis project focused on the Netflix content catalog (netflix1.csv).
 The project aims to provide valuable insights into content strategy, audience demographics, and production trends.

 The core goal is to analyze the content catalog to uncover key trends in content type, production, and distribution over time.
 This analysis will ultimately provide